iDash3/tinywebserver/README.md

 #### ordered by recency

-- backpacked China. picked up hints from the language (no noun declension, no tense/subject conjugation!!). [started collaborating with a linguistics proff]
+- backpacked China. picked up hints from the language (no noun declension, no tense/subject conjugation!!). [started collaborating with a linguistics prof]

 - running Zepheon, a consulting agency that I started in SF.
 Began with ML but now do absolutely everything (can't fully disclose but: Generative AI Studio for an Architecture Firm, Distributed Analytics Mesh Platform for a lab in LA, Neural Knowledge Synthesis Engine for a legaltech startup)